ripOzziel/vulturesjx/README.md

 "DATA-TYPE ID = EXPRESSION" .
 The declarations, if a defined value is not used, depending on the data-type, a default value will be assigned.

-vulture puede tener 3 tipos de variables:
+Vulture can have 3 types of variables:
-* num: can contain integer and float numeric values.
+* num: can contain integer and float numeric values(default value: 0).
-* vul:  may contain text strings.
+* vul:  may contain text strings (default value: " ").
-* v: can contain single characters such as 'a'.
+* v: can contain single characters such as 'a' (default value: ' ').

 So, for example, to make a program that just generates one variable with a specific value you could use the following code:
 ```